 NOTE: Optimize the conditions if using other homogenizers.
 Insufficient shaking will result in poor yields, whereas excessive shaking results in apparent higher yield, as determined by A260, but the RNA may be degraded.
 A homogenizer is preferred, but hot phenol RNA purification12 can be used.

-Place the lysed sample on dry ice for <5 min, until it solidifies, which reduces genomic DNA carry over into the RNA.
-Do not freeze for too long as the sample will not thaw during the spin (step 2.10).
+Place the lysed sample on dry ice for 5 min, until it solidifies, this reduces genomic DNA carry over into the RNA.
+Do not freeze for too long as the sample will not thaw.
 Spin 5 min in microfuge at >13,000 x g at room temperature; do not be tempted to do this at 4 °C, as the sample/phenol mix will remain solid throughout the spin if performed at low temperature.

 NOTE: If the sample is still frozen at the end of the spin, re-spin for another 5 min until the sample has completely thawed.

-Transfer the top phase to another tube and add equal volume (approximately 600 µL) of phenol:chloroform 5:1 (CAUTION).
+Phenol/Chloroform extract then chloroform extract with an equal volume (approximately 600 µL) of phenol:chloroform 5:1 then chloroform (CAUTION).
+Transfer the top phase to another tube containing phenol:chloroform 5:1 or chloroform.
 Vortex, then spin for 5 min in a microfuge at room temperature.

-Take top phase.
-Add equal volume (approximately 600 µL) of chloroform (CAUTION).
-Vortex and spin for 3−5 min in a microfuge at room temperature.

-Transfer the top phase to a new container.
+Then transfer the top phase to a new 1.5 mL tube.
+NOTE: Phenol is toxic and corrosive by inhalation and contact.
+Always perform procedures involving phenol in a fume hood and wear two pairs of gloves.
+NOTE: Chloroform is toxic by inhalation and contact.
+Always perform procedures involving chloroform in a fume hood and wear two pairs of gloves.

-Add a third to half volume (approximately 300 µL) of 10 M LiCl and mix to precipitate the RNA.
+Add a third to half volume (approximately 300 µL) of 10 M LiCl, mix to precipitate the RNA.
 The sample should go cloudy immediately but leave for at least 10 min on ice or at 4 °C (do not store below -20 °C as it will freeze), or until the precipitate flocculates.

 Spin 5 min at >13,000 x g in a microfuge.
 Remove the fluid, briefly re-spin and remove the dregs.
+Wash pellet with 300 to 500 µL 70% ethanol, spin briefly and remove remaining ethanol.

-During these washes keep the pellet on the same side of the tube as the first spin, this way the pellet will not move and break; if it breaks you are more likely to discard some of the RNA accidently.
+NOTE: During these washes keep the pellet on the same side of the tube as the first spin, this way the pellet will not move and break; if it breaks some of the RNA could be lost accidently NOTE: Do not dry the pellet; as long as most of the fluid has been removed it will not interfere with subsequent steps.

-Wash pellet with 70% ethanol.

-Spin briefly and remove remaining ethanol.

-NOTE: Do not dry the pellet; as long as most of the fluid has been removed it will not interfere with subsequent steps.
 The RNA can also be stored at this stage at -20 °C for a few months or -70 to -80 °C for long-term storage.

-Re-dissolve the RNA pellet in 90 µL of TE pH 7.0 (10 mM Tris HCl pH 7.0, 1 mM EDTA pH 8.0).
-This can be very difficult, so heat to 65 °C with shaking.
+Re-dissolve the RNA pellet in 90 µL of TE pH 7.0 (10 mM Tris HCl pH 7.0, 1 mM EDTA pH 8.0) by heating at 65 °C with shaking as the RNA pellet can be difficult to re-dissolve.
 This must be for no more than 5 min as RNA degrades at higher temperatures.
-Check for full solubilization by pipetting the sample up and down; there should be no "lumps", and the fluid should rise and fall smoothly in the tip.
+Check for full RNA solubilization and then transfer to a 0.2 mL tube.
+Pipette the sample up and down; there should be no "lumps", and the fluid should rise and fall smoothly in the tip.
 This solution is viscous so the final pipetting motion should be slow.

-NOTE: The RNA can be stored at -20 °C in the dark at this stage, which can be beneficial to RNA solubility.
+NOTE: The RNA can be stored at -20 °C in the dark at this stage; this can also be beneficial to RNA solubility.

 Biotinylation